Global time-frequency search for stellar-mass binary black holes in LISA

 The key to our search is efficiently computing~\cref{eq:inner}, which we achieve with a hardware-accelerated framework in the time-frequency domain under the assumption of a slowly-evolving GW frequency.
 We divide each segment in tranches, so that the $m-$th tranche covers the time interval $[t_{nm}, t_{n\,m+1}]$ with $t_{nm} = n\Tseg + m \Ttr$.
 We can now write the inner product Eq.~(\ref{eq:inner}) as:

 with $\delta f = 1 / \Delta T$.
 Equation~\ref{eq:inner-tf} is significantly more efficient to compute than Eq.~(\ref{eq:inner}) because (i) the sum over frequency can be truncated to $N_\mathcal{F} \ll \Ttr/\Delta t$ bins, centred on $f_{nm} \equiv f(t_{nm})$ (see discussion in Supplemental Material); (ii) the frequency-domain waveform $\tilde{h}_{nm}(f)$ is expressed analytically in terms of Fresnel integrals; (iii) the TDI transfer functions $\mathcal{T}_{\alpha,nm} \equiv \mathcal{T}_\alpha(f_{nm}) $ are complex multiplicative factors, computed once per tranche for all frequency bins.
-Following Ref.~\cite{Bandopadhyay:2025} we use TDI-1.5 variables which account for the rigid rotation of a constant-arm-length constellation \cite{Cornish:2003,2021LRR....24....1T} (see equivalence between TDI-1.5 and TDI-2 in Appendix.~E of Ref.~\cite{Valencia:2025}).
+Following Ref.~\cite{Bandopadhyay:2025}, we approximate TDI-2 variables with rescaled TDI-1.5 variables, which account for the rigid rotation of a constant-arm-length constellation \cite{Cornish:2003,2021LRR....24....1T} (the accuracy of this approximation is quantified in Appendix.~E of Ref.~\cite{Valencia:2025}).
 As shown in \cref{tab:search-comparisons}, under assumptions suitable for \smBBHs{} (and GPU acceleration), this approach is orders of magnitude more efficient than computation of~\cref{eq:inner} in the frequency domain, rendering a global \smBBH{} search feasible.
+A high level overview of the end-to-end search pipeline described here is illustrated in Fig.~2 of Ref.~\cite{Bandopadhyay:2024}.

 \textbf{Application: Searching for \smBBHs{} ---} We apply this search pipeline to the most recent LDC release, \Yorsh{} 1.b, see Fig.~\ref{fig:data-time-frequency}.
 This is a $2\,\mathrm{y}$ dataset, sampled at $5\,\mathrm{s}$ cadence, of second-generation TDI variables built under the approximation of constant and unequal constellation arm-lengths.